BemusedButBloodthirsty/cross-section-properties/README.md

 - numpy
 - matplotlib

+Features:
+- Supports adding holes to any polygon geometry using the Triangle module.

 Issues:
 - The moment of inertia results are only approximate.
 It's recommended to use a sufficient amount of triangles for useful results.

-Comments for the people of the internet:
+Other comments:
-- If you can make it better in anyway, I would highly appreciate it.
-This code (at its current state) primarily serves as a double check to hand-calculations.
+- If the code can be improved or expanded upon, I would highly appreciate it.
+This code (at its current state) primarily serves as a double-check to hand calculations.